 The green light labeled "Link" should also be lit during operation.
 The red recording light indicates a recording is in progress.
 If you subscribe to High Definition programming, the blue light labeled "HD" will be lit when you are receiving High Definition programming.

 If you subscribe to DVR service your primary set-top box is also your DVR.
 If you have service on more than one TV, you will have a set-top box for each of those TVs.

 Now, let's talk about the features and commands you'll find on your remote control.
 Your remote control may look a little different from what's in the video, but in general, they all function the same way.

 The POWER button turns modes and corresponding devices on and off.

 Mode keys that control devices are across the top row of the remote control.
 Press the corresponding mode key to operate a device.
 Press the STB mode key to control the set-top box.

-The MENU key activates the main menu or deactivates it when pressed a second time.
+The Menu key launches a menu, which enables you to Search, Browse Live TV, Record, or deactivates it when pressed a second time.